elcustrinio/nagioscore-with-nagiosql-centos7/README.md

 If you have performed above steps correctly, then there should be no error.
 We have successfully installed NagiosQL Nagios Configurator on CentOS 7 server.

+Visit: http://ipadress/nagios for Nagios or http://ipaddr/nagiosql for NagiosQL